CleasbyCode/pdvps/README.md

 All Done.

-You can post this embedded image on both Twitter and Reddit.
+You can post this embedded image on X/Twitter.

 ```

-Once your file has been embedded within the **PNG** image, it's ready to be shared (tweeted) or "*executed*" whenever you want to extract and open your embedded file.
+Once your file has been embedded within the **PNG** image, it's ready to be shared or "*executed*" whenever you want to extract & open your embedded file.

 ## Extracting Your File From the PNG Image
 **Linux (PowerShell required)**